dfgordon/vscode-language-merlin6502/README.md

 Another way to access disk images directly from VS Code is using the `Disk Image Notebook` extension.

+## Disassembly

+You can work through a disassembly process entirely within the editor.

+* Perform initial disassembly by accessing a disk image or emulator (see above)
+    - Disassemble with "label all lines" and save it as a fixed reference
+    - Disassemble with "label some lines" and use it as a basis for modification
+* If there is a suspected data section, use `merlin6502: Convert code lines to data lines`
+* If data was interpreted too aggressively, revert using `merlin6502: Convert data lines to code lines`
+* The conversions make use of a "spot-assembler" that sometimes needs a program-counter hint
+    - In the lines to be converted, insert `ORG` or a *literal label*
+    - Labels of the form `_XXXX`, where `X` is a hex digit, are interpreted as *literal labels*
+* You can insert `MX` at the beginning of a possible code section before converting
+* You can adjust how `BRK` is handled in settings

+As the disassembly progresses, gradually give the literal labels more meaningful names, and change them to local labels if appropriate.

-## Troubleshooting Tips
+## Tips

 * VS Code
     - the language server will not analyze untitled documents; when creating a new document save it early
     - when entering hexadecimal into *editor* commands, use the modern convention, e.g. use `0xff` rather than `$ff`.
     - tab your way to the end of snippets
-    - to mitigate diagnostic delay, break large source files into smaller modules, or adjust live diagnostics setting
+    - For very large projects you may want to adjust live diagnostics setting
 * Disk Images
     - Do not write to disk images while they are mounted in an emulator
-* Disassembly
-    - convert code to data using `merlin6502: Convert code lines to data lines`
-    - insert ORG at the start of possible data sections to help spot-assembler resolve PC
-    - adjust handling of BRK instruction in settings
 * Merlin
     - restore the configuration defaults, especially memory banks
     - use the 128K version of Merlin 8